machinefi/google-fit-demo/README.md

 ### Step 1: Repository Cloning and Dependency Installation

 - Begin by clicking "use this template" which houses three directories: `adapter`, `applet` and `blockchain`.
-- Install the necessary dependencies in each directory by running `npm i`.
+- Install the necessary dependencies by running `npm i`.

 ### Step 2: Blockchain Environment Preparation